knobs-dials/pg_queries/README.md

 Connects to user and database 'postgres' on localhost (defaults on most systems), and should work transparently when aliased like `sudo -u postgres pg_queries` or not.

-If you want anything else, read up on pg_hba.conf   (`local all all trust`   will work -- but know its security implications!)
+If you want anything else, read up on pg_hba.conf   (`local all all trust`   will often work -- but can be too permissive, so know its security implications!)

 Not sure whether this can be cleverer, haven't studied it enough.